Ayms/bitcoin-transactions/README.md

 Please note that the initial transaction was at 1% fees which are now 0.78% as stated above in the released version (with a minimum of 0.00008500)

+#### Standard wallets

 [example-1.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-1.js) is now deprecated, please see [example-2.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-2.js) for the new format and transaction https://btgexp.com/tx/cc9684a4243999d1a1fc21c7ad7dbd1b3462bb1fb29614ed16b4d2763ab12bd4

 We will follow this transaction for our examples, the previous transaction was [d5a80b216e5966790617dd3828bc13152bad82f121b16208496e9d718664e206](https://btgexp.com/tx/d5a80b216e5966790617dd3828bc13152bad82f121b16208496e9d718664e206)

+#### Multisig wallets

+See [example-3.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-3.js) for "Two of two" and "Two of three" transactions examples

+Multisig transactions/wallets (and why it's a very bad idea to use them) is explained [here(TODO)]()

-### Important Warning about addresses
+### Important Warning

 <b>Many wallets provide by default P2SH segwit/BIP141 addresses</b>

-<b>Do not use them with this module for now, use standard P2PKH addresses (starting with a 1 for Bitcoin and Bitcoin Cash, by a G for Bitcoin gold and by t1 for Zcash)</b>
+<b>Do not use them with this module for now, use standard P2PKH addresses (starting with a 1 for Bitcoin and Bitcoin Cash, by a G for Bitcoin gold and by t1 for Zcash) or standard P2SH addresses (starting with a 3 for Bitcoin and Bitcoin Cash, by a A for Bitcoin gold and by t3 for Zcash) for multisig wallets (note that it is not possible to differentiate a segwit address from a normal P2SH one, so, again, make sure that your are not using segwit addresse)</b>

+While using this module if you make a mistake with the parameters the transaction might look valid but will just be rejected by the network, so there is no impact, <b>except if you make a mistake with the destination address, nobody can check this, then make sure that the destination address is one that you master</b>

+<b>If you have just as little as a slight shadow of a doubt while creating a transaction and looking at the outcome, please don't send it, email us or post an issue (WITHOUT YOUR PRIVATE KEYS)</b>

+<b>Before this, please do some work and check precisely what you did, common mistakes are related to wrong private keys and/or wrong redeem script or prevamount for multisig, or fees too low, or amount to be spent on a destination address too low (referenced as "dust" if below 546 Satoshis)</b>

 ### The easy way

 Once you know this module (if not please read what follows), most likely you will do:

+#### Standard wallets

-	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees=0.00001001
+	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees=0.00000300

 	node tx.js BTG send <complete transaction> <IP>

+#### Multisig wallets

+	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3> addr= fee=0.00000500

+	node tx.js BTG send <complete transaction> <IP>

 The module will calculate the amount to be spent according to the fees and advise if the numbers are not coherent:

 	amount+dev fees+network fees=prevamount

+You can adjust the fees if you like according to the size of the transaction instead of using 0.00000300 or 0.00000500

 ### Important - Understanding transactions

 In our example we are going to spend output 31 of transaction d5a80b216e5966790617dd3828bc13152bad82f121b16208496e9d718664e206 with a prevamount of 0.00998277 that belongs to us since GSjwHAAYmFfQ4WPArc2ErtjQGr3Q2nkjvo is one of our addresses, with 0.00001001 network fees

-``prevamount`` is like a bank note, you cannot cut it in half, give half to a merchant and keep the rest, you have to give the totality to the merchant and get back the rest from him
+``prevamount`` is like a bank note, you cannot cut it in half, give half to a merchant and keep the rest, you have to give the totality to the merchant (here the network) and get back the rest from him

 Here we can decide to spend the whole ``0.00998277`` amount or just a part